About Us

 Dorka Takácsy (Hungary) is a Marcin Król Fellow 2022/2023 at Visegrad Insight and a researcher, with a passion for politics in Russia and the CEE region.
 She pursues her PhD studies at the Corvinus University of Budapest, contemplating the broader topic of Russian domestic disinformation about the West.
 She is currently a Research Fellow at the Centre for Euro-Atlantic Integration and Democracy (CEID), focusing on disinformation.
 Read Dorka’s articles here.

 Bartosz Wieliński (Poland) is a Marcin Król Fellow 2024 at Visegrad Insight.
-He joined the editorial staff of Gazeta Wyborcza in 1998 as an almost 20-year-old intern.
-In 2005 he became a Wyborcza’s correspondent in Germany and in 2019 was promoted to its deputy editor-in-chief.
-He most enjoys covering Germany, especially its history.
+He joined the editorial staff of Gazeta Wyborcza in 1998 and in 2005 became a Wyborcza’s correspondent in Germany, promoted in 2019 to its deputy editor-in-chief.
 He has published two books: “Bad Germans” and “Hitler’s War of the Doctors.”
 Studied political science and Journalism at the University of Silesia and at the International School of Political Science in Katowice.
-He also graduated from postgraduate studies in diplomacy at the Jagiellonian University in Cracow.
+He also graduated from postgraduate studies in diplomacy at the Jagiellonian University in Krakow.
 Read Bartosz’s articles here.

 Volodymyr Yermolenko (Ukraine) is a Ukrainian philosopher, journalist and writer.
 He is the President of PEN Ukraine and the current Analytics director at Internews Ukraine, one of the largest and oldest Ukrainian media NGOs.
 He is also the Editor-in-chief of UkraineWorld.org, a multimedia project in English about Ukraine and an Associate professor at Kyiv-Mohyla Academy.
 He has been published in numerous outlets, such as The Economist, Le Monde, Financial Times, New York Times, and Newsweek.
 Read Volodymyr’s articles here.